|

 could not contain the power of human thought in

+this instance.
 At this point, I had to make a

 humanitarian decision.
 Like Jodorowsky’s Dune, the world